 Cranberry Cupcakes really are blissful.
 Tender yellow cake filled with cranberry sauce and topped with cream cheese icing.
+This easy cranberry cupcake recipe is inspired by the delicious cranberry bliss bars.
+It is low carb, keto, gluten-free, sugar-free, and Trim Healthy Mama friendly.

 I love having cranberry sauce in the fridge.
 I use it for so much more than just a condiment on turkey.
 Last week I used it in Baked Brie.
 When I was asked to bring a dessert to an Octoberfest party we were going to today I wanted to make something with cranberries.
 They just scream "fall" to me.